-Japanese Prime Minister Shinzo Abe has made a controversial visit to a war shrine that many of Japan's neighbors see as a symbol of its militaristic past.
+Japanese Prime Minister Shinzo Abe has paid respects at a Tokyo war shrine that many of Japan's neighbors see as a symbol of its militaristic past.

-China's foreign ministry immediately slammed the move as "absolutely unacceptable to the Chinese people" and demanded Tokyo "reflect on its history of aggression."
+China's foreign ministry spokesman Qin Gang immediately slammed Mr. Abe's visit as "absolutely unacceptable to the Chinese people" and demanded Tokyo "reflect on its history of aggression."

 Beijing says Tokyo has failed to atone for its brutal 1930s invasion of large parts of China.
 It views visits by Japanese leaders to Yasukuni as evidence it has not repented.